Dhruv0140/TWSIP-autocorrect/README.md

-for the output see the vedio inside the repositry
+for the output see the video inside the repositry
 # AutoCorrect Application

 This project is an AutoCorrect application built using Python and Natural Language Processing (NLP).
 The application corrects the spelling of words entered by the user, utilizing a language model for suggestions and corrections.